-Geraldine McEwan is one of England's most talented and versatile actresses.
-Her extensive theatre career is marked along the way with memorable performances that have taken risks and broken new ground, such as award-winning productions of The Rivals, The Way of the World, and The Chairs.
+Geraldine McEwan (1932 - 2015) was one of England's most talented and versatile actresses.
+Her extensive theatre career was marked along the way with memorable performances that took risks and broke new ground, such as award-winning productions of The Rivals, The Way of the World, and The Chairs.

 She starred along side Laurence Olivier in numerous stage plays, including Love for Love, The Entertainer, The Dance of Death, and A Flea in Her Ear.
 Geraldine originated the female role in Joe Orton's Loot.